biocorecrg/RNAseq_course_2019/docs/index.md

 ## Basic concepts on Linux Containers
 During this course we will use a number of tools that have been stored within a [**Linux Container**](https://en.wikipedia.org/wiki/LXC).

 A Linux Container can be seen as minimal virtual environment that can be used in any Linux compatible machine, this allows us to save a lot of time / resources related to installation of tools and libraries and improves the reproducbility of an analysis.
+In brief you will nedd to install (or ask your IT to have installed) just one program.

 In particular we created a [**Docker**](https://www.docker.com/) image and stored it in [DockerHub](https://cloud.docker.com/u/biocorecrg/repository/docker/biocorecrg/rnaseq2019).

 This image can be downloaded and used in computers running Linux or Mac OS or can be converted into a another Linux Container called [**Singularity**](https://www.sylabs.io/docs/) that is the one that will be used in this course.